kwila-cloud/karriba/README.md

 Please read the [LICENSE](./LICENSE) before submitting any contributions to this project.

-By contributing to this project, you agree to release all intellectual property included in these contributions to the public domain.
+By contributing to this project, you agree that your contributions will be licensed under the MIT License.
 You also confirm that any contributions you make do not include intellectual property copywritten by others.

 ### Needs